Linguistics in science fiction: Auditory

 The thing rubbed two appendages together and he saw a drop of amber exude and spread on them.
 It was, he realised a moment later, rosining the bow, for the appendages drew across each other and he heard a whining, vibrating cricket voice say: "S-s-z-z-aw-w?"

 It did better the next time.
 The amber drop spread, and "S-z-aw-t?" was sounded, with a little tap of the bow for the final phoneme."

 This theme of aliens producing sound in a way similar to a musical instrument (and perhaps physically resembling one as well) is continued by James Blish in his work This Earth of Hours.
 In the story, the aliens are known as "Callëans" and the character, 12-UpJohn, discovers how they speak, saying:

 "... the sounds issued at low volume from a multitude of spiracles or breath-holes all along the body, each hole producing only one pure tone, the words and intonations being formed in mid-air by intermodulation - a miracle of co-ordination among a multitude of organs obviously unsuitable for sound-forming at all."

 The theme of musical communication has appeared in science fiction as early as 1638 in Francis Godwin’s work The Man in the Moone.
 It also appeared in Winfred P. Lehmann’s Decoding of the Martian Language.
 Since W. P. Lehmann is a linguist, his story was explained in far greater scientific detail than most other science fiction authors.
+One of the central characters of the 2021 novel Project Hail Mary by Andy Weir is an alien whose language is musical.
+The novel circumvents the issue of communication by having the responsible scientist map (using a computer) each unique sound in the alien language to a word in English.
+The computer containing this "dictionary" records and translates the alien's words.
+This musical language is part of the score of the 2026 film adaptation of the novel.

 When it comes to the auditory medium, however, there is also communication at frequencies above and below that of what is audible to humans.
 For example, in Henry Kuttner’s The Big Night, the aliens communicate using frequencies below what is audible to humans (subsonics) and wear a device to increase this frequency to one that is audible to humans when communicating with them.
 In Mission of Gravity by Hal Clement, the alien is able to communicate in both a frequency higher than what is perceived by humans and a frequency perceivable by humans.
 The aliens in In a Good Cause— by Isaac Asimov had similar abilities, having a specialised organ for the higher frequencies and a separate one for frequencies audible to humans.

 More science fiction stories involving the vocal-auditory medium as a means of communication include Proxima Centauri (short story) by Murray Leinster, Arrival (film) (although the aliens in Arrival had two mediums of communication, one vocal-auditory and the other through visuals), and in Star Trek, where alien communication is prevalent.